alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-import-goods.markdown

 ##Get a movement certificate

 Your exporter must provide a movement certificate to accompany the goods.
-They must get the certificate stamped and signed by a government authority in the exporting country (usually Customs authorities or Chambers of Commerce).
+They must get the certificate stamped and signed by the relevant government authority in the exporting country.

 ###Belated claims